Samsung: 2000–present

-In 2000, Samsung opened a development center in Warsaw, Poland.
+In 2000, Samsung R&D opened a development center in Warsaw, Poland.
 Its work began with set-top-box technology before moving into digital TV and smartphones.
 The smartphone platform was developed with partners, officially launched with the original Samsung Solstice line of devices and other derivatives in 2008, which was later developed into Samsung Galaxy line of devices including Notes, Edge and other products.